 LoginRadius Ranked #1 In Technology By Forrester Wave™ In The Consumer Identity And Access Management Q4 2020 Report

 The report was authored by Andras Cser in collaboration with Merritt Maxim and Benjamin Corey.
-For this research, Forrester evaluated 13 CIAM including Okta, Auth0, ForgeRock, PingIdentity, Microsoft, and IBM.
+For this research, Forrester evaluated 13 of the most significant CIAM providers, including Okta, Auth0, ForgeRock, PingIdentity, Microsoft, and IBM.

 LoginRadius has been miles ahead of its competition, including Okta, Auth0, Microsoft, IBM, and PingIdentity.
 The platform has been the preferred choice for forward-thinking and cloud-first enterprises.